 2) Getting to the Starting Point

 The starting point of the hike is located on the outskirts of the town center, around 7 km / 4.3 miles from Ushuaia.
-The most realistic way to get there is going to be by car (although you could hike or bike the 7 km each way).
+The most realistic way to get there is going to be by car or taxi.

 If you have your own car, then you will have the flexibility to be on your own schedule and make your way there and back without any worries.
 You simply will need to put the GPS coordinates of the starting point into your navigation: -54.764343, -68.301304.